dex4er/js-promise-readable/README.md

 ```

 This method returns `Promise` which is fulfilled when stream is ended or
-`undefined` value if stream is already ended.
-The content from the stream is
+closed.
+It is resolved to `undefined` value if stream is already ended or
+closed.

-buffered and then Promise returns this concatenated content.
+The content from the stream is buffered and then `Promise` returns this
+concatenated content.

 #### once